-You can find below the different CMake variables that you can set before generating the makefiles:
+You can find bellow the different CMake variables that you can set before generating the makefiles:

-- CMAKE_BUILD_TYPE If this variable is set to Debug, the library will be compiled in debugging mode.
+- CMAKE\BUILD\TYPE If this variable is set to Debug, the library will be compiled in debugging mode.
 This mode should be used during development stage to know where things might crash.
 In debugging mode, the library might run a bit slow due to all the debugging information.
 However, if this variable is set to Release, no debugging information is stored and therefore, it will run much faster.
-This mode must be used when you compile the final release of you application. - COMPILE_EXAMPLES If this variable is ON, the examples of the library will be compiled.
-The examples use OpenGL for rendering.
-You will also need to have the GLEW library (http://glew.sourceforge.net/) to run them.
-Take a look at the section 13 for more information about the examples. - COMPILE_TESTS If this variable is ON, the unit tests of the library will be compiled.
-You will then be able to launch the tests to make sure that they are running fine on your system. - PROFILING_ENABLED If this variable is ON, the integrated profiler will collect data while the application is running and the profiling report will be displayed in the console at the end of the application (in the destructor of the DynamicsWorld class).
+This mode must be used when you compile the final release of you application. - COMPILE\TESTBED If this variable is ON, the tested application of the library will be compiled.
+The testbed application uses OpenGL for rendering.
+Take a look at the section 13 for more information about the testbed application. - COMPILE\TESTS If this variable is ON, the unit tests of the library will be compiled.
+You will then be able to launch the tests to make sure that they are running fine on your system. - PROFILING\ENABLED If this variable is ON, the integrated profiler will collect data while the application is running and the profiling report will be displayed in the console at the end of the application (in the destructor of the DynamicsWorld class).
 This might be useful to see what part of the react-physics3d library takes time during its execution.
-This variable must be set to OFF when you compile the final release of your application. - DOUBLE_PRECISION_ENABLED If this variable is ON, the library will be compiled with double floating point precision.
+This variable must be set to OFF when you compile the final release of your application. - DOUBLE\PRECISION\ENABLED If this variable is ON, the library will be compiled with double floating point precision.
 Otherwise, the library will be compiled with single precision.